 Why should I check the stability of my lender through a rating company?

-In addition, if a lender starts to have financial issues then they may not keep good records.
-If good records aren't kept then it may appear as if you owe more money than you actually do and as a result, you may end up paying for the same debt twice.
+Also, if a lender starts to have financial issues then they may not keep good records.
+If good records aren't kept, then it may appear as if you owe more money than you do and as a result, you may end up paying for the same debt twice.

 These problems are a lot less likely to occur if you choose a financially stable lender.